rustravyc/dwm/README.md

 pavucontrol to control volume

 ALT+a you open the as floating window

-PRINT key you screenshot all your entire screen and saves on a directory called "screenshots" ALT+PRINT you can select a specific area to print
+PRINT key you screenshot all your entire screen and saves on a directory called "screenshots"

+ALT+PRINT you can select a specific area to print
+(i recommend you create a directory to screenshots)

+ALT+P you lock your screen

-this dwm have systray patch too, and i use my personal slstatus too
+this dwm have systray patch too, and i use my personal slstatus as bar. (you can use dwmblocks if you want)

-Install Iosevka font or change in config.h
+Install Iosevka font or change in config.h to your personal preferences.